Voting in House of Representatives elections

 When are the election results finalized?

-This happens on Monday 27 November 2023.
+This happens on Thursday 6 November 2025.
 During that day the website will also be updated with the final allocations of seats in the House of Representatives.

 What if I have any further questions?